 #9 Notre Dame Cathedral of Saigon

-Pro Tip: Don’t miss the Our Lady of Peace statue that stands in the garden in front of the church; in 2005, visitors witnessed a tear fall down the statue’s right cheek and visitors still today check to see if the statue is crying.
+Pro Tip: Don’t miss the Our Lady of Peace statue that stands in the garden in front of the church.
+In 2005, people claim to have witnessed a tear fall down the statue’s right cheek and visitors still check today to see if the statue is crying.

 Next to the Saigon Cathedral – to the east – is the yellow Ho Chi Minh City Post Office.